miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab08-1-test-deploy.md

 #### Task 1: Export solution

-1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) and make sure you are in the correct environment.
+1. Navigate to the `https://make.powerapps.com` and make sure you are in the correct environment.

 2. Select **Solutions**, and open the **Company 311** solution.